 Male heroes like Batman and Superman for instance will often have the most square jaws, big bulging muscles, and ripped physique, whilst the female characters will similarly all be striking, statuesque beauties.

-Of course its not just the drawings that are over the top.
+Its not just the drawings that are over the top however.
 The stories are accordingly more extreme than in other mediums as again there are no limits.

 Characters origin stories tend to be more melodramatic in comic books.
 Heroes can start from watching their parents die, to having their entire home planet being destroyed, to being the reason their uncle died tragically, to being a hero sculpted by the Gods themselves.

 Similarly the hero is often a superhero.
 Wonder Woman can’t just be someone who is brave and resourceful.
 She has to be someone who is stronger, faster, and better at everything than every person around her.
 Even Batman a character who doesn’t have any actual super powers is still a top athlete, a scientific genius and the worlds greatest detective rolled into one.

 Comic books also often have to develop a rogues gallery for a particular hero for a number of reasons.